bkoohi/code-engine/readme.md

 https://cloud.ibm.com/notifications
 First time users of ibm cloud need to create a new ibm cloud id.
 Consult with your ibm contact for first time ID creation ( https://cloud.ibm.com/registration )

+This tutorial requires:

+    * IBM Cloud CLI - This CLI tool will enable you to interact with IBM Cloud. code-engine/ce plugin (code-engine/ce) - Plugins extend the capabilities of the IBM Cloud CLI with commands specific to a service.
+The Code      Engine plugin will give you access to Code Engine commands on IBM Cloud.
+    * Optional Container Registry plugin (container-registry)
+    * git to clone source code repository.
+    * Optional, if you want to test running the app locally you will need to install Node.js.

 ## Lab 1- Deploy Hello World sample app